 Flex dollars remaining at the end of the fall semester will roll over to the spring semester for meal plan participants who retain a meal plan for the spring semester.
 All flex dollars expire at the end of the spring semester.
 There are no refunds for unused flex dollars.

-VII.
+VIII.
 Carryout Option

 While carryout is available, disposable containers do not support campus sustainability efforts.
 Meal plan participants are highly encouraged to dine in rather than carryout whenever possible.